- 🥇

 Tools like Glassnode, Nansen, and blockchain explorers provide this data.

-Use Coinrithm to track fundamentals: Browse Coinrithm for market data, supply metrics, and price information on thousands of tokens.
+Use CoinRithm to track fundamentals: Browse CoinRithm for market data, supply metrics, and price information on thousands of tokens.

 Technical analysis (TA) studies price movements and chart patterns to predict future price direction.